Welcome to Core Connections Physiotherapy Online Booking! If you are a new patient, please select one of our Initial Assessment options.

 Services offered in English, French and Spanish.

-Heather is a member of the Orthopedic and Women’s Health Divisions of the Canadian Physiotherapy Association.
+Heather is a member of the Orthopedic, Women’s Health and Seniors Divisions of the Canadian Physiotherapy Association.

 Email: pratyusha@core-connections.ca